-Trafficking an individual and sexual servitude are Class AA felonies punishable by a maximum of life imprisonment without parole when the victim is a minor.
-Facilitating prostitution and using a minor in a sexual performance, including creating child pornography, are Class A felonies punishable by up to 20 years imprisonment and/or a fine not to exceed \$20,000.
-Luring minors by computer or other electronic means provides a means of prosecuting traffickers who use the Internet to recruit minors for illegal sex acts, which may include trafficking.
+Trafficking and "sexual servitude" are Class AA felonies punishable by a maximum of life imprisonment without parole when the victim is a minor.
+"Facilitating prostitution" and "use of a minor in a sexual performance," including creating ICSE, are Class A felonies punishable by up to 20 years imprisonment and a fine up to \$20,000.
+"Luring minors by computer or other electronic means" provides a means of prosecuting traffickers who use the Internet to recruit minors for illegal sex acts, which may include trafficking.
 Discretionary civil asset forfeiture is available for these offenses.
 Restitution is mandated under the human trafficking statute and is required under other laws if pecuniary damages are proven; otherwise, restitution is discretionary.
-Traffickers convicted of trafficking an individual for sexual servitude, sexual servitude, luring minors by computer or other electronic means, using a minor in a sexual performance, facilitating prostitution, and other prostitution-related offenses when a minor is involved are required to register as sex offenders.
-However, the court has discretion, under certain circumstances, to waive registration when the defendant is not the victim's parent and is convicted of facilitating prostitution of a minor.
-Parental rights may be terminated for convictions of sexual performance of the child or luring minors by computer or other electronic means or if the child is a deprived child, which is defined to include a juvenile sex trafficking victim.
+Traffickers convicted of "trafficking an individual for sexual servitude," "luring minors by computer or other electronic means," "use of a minor in a sexual performance," "facilitating prostitution," and other prostitution-related offenses are required to register as sex offenders when the victim is a minor.
+However, the court has discretion, under certain circumstances, to waive registration when the defendant is not the victim's parent and is convicted of "facilitating prostitution" of a minor.
+Parental rights may be terminated for convictions of "sexual performance of the child" or "luring minors by computer or other electronic means" or if the child is a deprived child, which is defined to include a juvenile sex trafficking victim.